 For more information, call 1-866-850-2876.

 What are the ingredients in rizatriptan benzoate tablets?

-*The brand names mentioned are registered trademarks of their respective manufacturers.
+Proprietary names mentioned in this leaflet are trademarks of their owners.

 This Patient Information has been approved by the U.S. Food and Drug Administration.